0xjacobb/twitter-DApp/README.md

 ## Future ideas (to do)

 - add functionality to set the recipient address in the tweet itself
-- make code running on Rinkeby test net
+- make code running on Rinkeby test net.
+For that you need to specifie the private key manually in the code (not implemented yet)

 ## Credits